marovira/helios-ml/README.rst

 -----------

 Compared to larger frameworks, Helios prioritises explicitness and simplicity over automation.
-The table below compares it against PyTorch Lightning and Ignite across the most important areas for research and engineering work:
+The table below compares it against PyTorch Lightning and Ignite across several areas for research and engineering work:

 .. list-table::
    :header-rows: 1